cristian-assumma/PINN-Ultrasound-Speed-Estimation/README.md

 ---

-> This framework demostrates the efficacy of constraining continuous neural representations with the aciustic wave equation to resolve kinematic mismatches and restore spatial coherence in quantitative ultasound.
+> This framework demonstrates the efficacy of constraining continuous neural representations with the acoustic wave equation to resolve kinematic mismatches and restore spatial coherence in quantitative ultrasound.